jlinoff/json-fmt/README.md

 }
 ```

+For more information about how to use the tool specify the help (`-h`) option.

 A common use case is to look for fields in a large number of unformatted JSON files.

 Here is an example of analyzing a color field in 10000 unformatted JSON files.